alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

 I noticed the code is very similar in both `CompanyFantasyName` and `UserName` as they both check string validation and size.
-I could use one interface and class for both, passing some attributes for the characters length however as they have different business meaning some changes can add some unecessary complexity for example if I need to check if the user already exist in the database.
-I could also create an utility class but that would not be have any meaning for the business too.
+I could use one interface and class for both, passing some attributes for the length of the characters however as they have different business meaning some changes can add some unnecessary complexity for example if I need to check if the user already exists in the database.
+I could also create a utility class but that would not have any meaning for the business too.

-One thing we could do is creating another abstraction that could be reused in both places, for this particular example I will use one interface called `Text` handling the validation inside the implementations just like in EO, just keep in mind you always can do and should do what fit your context the best.
+One thing we could do is create another abstraction that could be reused in both places, for this particular example I will use one interface called `Text` handling the validation inside the implementations just like in EO, just keep in mind you always can do and should do what fits your context the best.

 {% highlight csharp %}